ksjones21-bit/healthcare-cost-analysis/README.md

 # Healthcare Cost Drivers Analysis
+A data-driven exploration of healthcare cost patterns to support financial decision-making and resource planning.
 ## Overview
 This project analyzes hospital billing data to identify key drivers of healthcare costs across medical conditions, admission types, and patient characteristics.